How to Paint a Brick Fireplace: Your Complete Guide (2025)

 Can You Paint a Fireplace Hearth?

-Then, I didn’t love it so I lightened my mixture and painted a very light coat of lighter grey overtop.
-I left some of the dark grey visible to give it more dimension.
+You can certainly update a hearth with paint.
+Mine is concrete that was previously painted brown.
+I mixed a variety of paint colors to create a dark gray.
+Then, I didn’t love it so I lightened my mixture and painted a very light coat of lighter gray overtop.
+I left some of the dark gray visible to give it more dimension.

-On the opposite side, I tried a lighter taupe and a light grey to see if a color outside of the grey family would work.
+On the opposite side, I tried a lighter taupe and a light gray to see if a color outside of the gray family would work.
 I think they all “work” but I haven’t yet decided if I love my final coat enough to leave it.

 Perhaps I will try again!
 Do you have a favorite?

 Stay Connected

 This was a beast of a project!
 While it wasn’t difficult, it was tedious and time consuming.
 But worth it, in my opinion!
+I hope you found this tutorial for painting fireplace brick helpful.
+Let me know what you think in the comments!

 Make sure to subscribe to the blog and to YouTube to watch the renovations happen!

-If you decide to update your fireplace with paint, I’d love to see your before and afters!
+If you decide to update your fireplace with paint, I’d love to see your before-and-afters!
 Have fun with the project!

-1. Thanks!
+Thanks!
 How has this held up?
 Does the primer continue to block the brick color bleed -through?
 I love your blog!